armanriazi/refi/docs/shareable/assignments/task1.md

-??
-Arman Riazi from ReFi Talents Cohort on 25 Sep??
+!!!
+Arman Riazi from ReFi Talents Cohort on 25 Sep

 I am thrilled to share my Session 1 assignment for ReFi Talents, where I've gained invaluable insights on blockchain, ESG, planetary boundaries, and social impact through research and engaging discussions with fellow ReFi talents! ????
 I look forward to the future sessions and getting feedbacks!